wp-plugins/random-youtube-video/readme.txt

 == Screenshots ==

 1. This is the widget in your sidebar
-2. The widget in the admin area showing new settings!
+2. The page in your admin area
-3. New homepage widget setup with height and autoplay.
+3. Adds widget to sidebar and enables AutoPlay feature or not!
-4. Showing the new hopefully improved Admin Page!
+As of 2.1 this is a new design.
+4. Now you can add more then 1 Random YouTube Widget!

 == Changelog ==
 * 1.0 - first release.
 Widget can be used, videos can be managed